Sachin-Analyst/Sales-Analytics/README.md

 2. Download and Open MS Excel:
 -This analysis is compatible with all modern versions of Excel.

-3. Open Raw Data Folder
+3. Open Raw Data Folder:
 -Kindly download the Facts table zip file and review other raw data

-4.To Create a Report:
+4. To Create a Report:
 -Navigate to the Report folder in the repository and Review those reports and Start to perform analysis by creating report

 ## Usage